Best Hand Weights

 When lifting weights overhead and over toes, a secure grip is critical for performing exercises safely and confidently.
 We first noted grip material and design.
 We measured each handle length and circumference to gauge suitability and comfort for various hand sizes.
 We also had multiple users of varying hand sizes confirm our handle assessments.

 We also assessed if the weights came out of the box coated in slippery grease (and unfortunate reality for some models) or if they were clean and ready for use.
-We logged grip comfort after utilizing each weight in a variety of workouts across four days, using each weight for 5 minutes per workout for a total of 200 minutes of in-hand use across all ten contenders.
+We logged grip comfort after utilizing each weight in various workouts across four days, using each weight for 5 minutes per workout for a total of 200 minutes of in-hand use across all ten contenders.

 We like that the Nice C, Hhusali, ATIVAFIT, and Tone Fitness models accommodate a wide range of hand sizes from small to large.
 If you're sharing your weights with others in your household or have large hands yourself, this is a crucial consideration.
 Too small hand weights do not work well.
 We also recommend the Nice C Adjustable weights for their hourglass shape and neoprene grip, the ATIVAFIT Adjustable Dumbbell for its ample space for wide palms and knurled, rubber-coated design, the Hhusali 16.5-Pound Fast Adjust for its secure rubber-coated and contoured handle.